What's the Deal With This Controversial Wedding Guest Outfit?

-With wedding season come weekend trips and late-night dancing with friends, but also the issue of finding an outfit to wear to the celebration.
+With weddings come weekend trips and late-night dancing with friends, but also the issue of finding an outfit to wear to the celebration.
 Unlike other events, weddings come with a specific set of guidelines and traditions, but a lot of these have changed and evolved over time.
-Like many etiquette rules surrounding others' "I dos," appropriate wedding-guest attire can often fall into a gray area.
+Like many etiquette rules surrounding others' "I dos," appropriate wedding guest attire can often fall into a gray area.
 Among them is the much-debated question: Can you wear black to a wedding?

-"I think it's OK to wear black to a wedding if it's a wedding where other people will be wearing black.
+"I think it's okay to wear black to a wedding if it's a wedding where other people will be wearing black.
 I went to a wedding in Nantucket last weekend and planned to wear a black dress.
 I walked out of my hotel room to meet my friends before heading to the venue and they were horrified I was in black.
 I changed and thank god I did.
 Everyone was in vibrant colors and florals.
-If this was a fall wedding in New York then yes, black would have been appropriate.
-But at a summer beach wedding you just kind of look like an asshole." —Pia Arrobio, LPA Creative Director
+If this was a fall wedding in New York then yes, black would have been appropriate."

 Lauren Eggertsen, Editorial Director at Who What Wear

 "I definitely think it's appropriate to wear black to a wedding, especially if the attire is black tie.
 I also think it depends on the location/aesthetic of the wedding.
 For example, I recently attended a black-tie wedding where the reception took place in a gorgeous ballroom, so a black dress seemed more than appropriate.
 If I was attending a summertime outdoor wedding, black might seem out of place."

 Erin Fitzpatrick, senior news editor at Who What Wear